liveaxle/node-pg-migrate/README.md

   * At the time i was looking for a migration library, I needed something that would let me choose how to handle exceptions in my migrations.
 It seemed that even if I attempted to catch/swallow them the runner would still abort the process.
 * Exclusions
   * I needed the ability in some circumstances to exclude some migrations from running.
 The use case was, locally, using docker, I didn't need to run certain low-level setup migrations as docker does that for you if you provide the right environment variables.
 I'm also very adverse to having anything like `if env==='local'` in my code.
 That should be the responsibility of whatever is orchestrating the migrations.
 Now in my npm scripts I have `npm run migrate` and `npm run migrate:local` so the code itself remains environment agnostic.
+* Schema vs Data
+  * In many situations the need to decouple migration a schema change versus data is important.
+I wanted to be able to represent that structurally.
+With our `types` api you can specificy what kinds of migrations you want and it will create sub folders for them.
+* High Availability.
+  * Many systems implement a migration process that involves provisioning a new database on the fly, running migrations on the new target and then importing existing data from the source.
+I wanted to represent this as well with our `mode:'high-availability'` option.
+This will inject a `target` and `source` connection into your migration files.

 ## Installation